On Frequentist Regret of Linear Thompson Sampling: Bayesian analyses are brittle

 \end{lem} We denote the event in the above Lemma by $\BadEvent$.
-Conditional on this event, for all $t>3d$, the optimal arm is $\Arm$ and the regret incurred by choosing $0$ is at least $\sqrt 2\sigma$.
+Conditional on this event, for all $t>3d$, the optimal arm is $\Arm$, and the regret incurred by choosing the action $0$ is at least $\sqrt 2\sigma$.
 Moreover, let $q$ be the probability of choosing $\Arm$ at $t=3d+1$.
-As we will see, when $\tau\neq \sigma$, this probability is exponentially small as a function of $d$ and whenever $\Arm$ is not chosen, the probability of selecting $\Arm$ in the next round remains unchanged.
-This observation holds true up to the first time that $\Arm$ is picked which can, in turn, take an exponentially long time.
-By making this argument rigorous we can state the following proposition: \begin{prop} For fixed $\sigma\neq\tau\geq0$, we have
+As we will see, when $\tau\neq \sigma$, this probability is exponentially small as a function of $d$.
+The probability of selecting $\Arm$ in the next round remains unchanged, whenever $\Arm$ is not chosen.
+This observation holds up to the first time that $\Arm$ is picked, which can, in turn, take an exponentially long time.
+By making this argument rigorous, we can state the following proposition which is proved in \cref{sec:brittleness-proofs}. \begin{prop} In Example 1, when $\sigma\neq\tau$ and $T\leq\exp(\LowerOrder{d})$, we have $ \Regret(T,\PolicyTS) \geq \LowerOrder{T}\,.$ \end{prop} An immediately corollary of this result is that when $d$ is comparable to $\log T$, which can naturally occur in practice, \LinTS{} incurs a linear regret. \begin{cor} In Example 1, when $d=\LowerOrder{\log T}$ and $\sigma\neq\tau$, we have

-for $T\leq\exp(\LowerOrder{d})$. \end{prop} Recalling \cref{rem:example-1-guide}, the above example and \cref{prop:noise-reduction-failure} show that mismatch of the true noise or prior distribution with the ones \LinTS{} assumes lead to linear regret for an exponentially large number of rounds.
-A special (and rather surprising) case of this scenario is when $\tau=0$, which shows a setting where \LinTS{} fails, even though the data is higher quality than what \LinTS{} assumes.
+\end{cor} Drawing upon \cref{rem:example-1-guide}, the aforementioned result underscores that a discrepancy between the actual noise or prior distribution and those which \LinTS{} presumes, leads to linear regret.
+Interestingly, a specific instance of this circumstance arises when $\tau=0$, thereby highlighting a scenario in which \LinTS{} falters despite being provided with superior-quality data than it assumes.